metoppv/improver/doc/source/Ticket-Creation-and-Definition-of-Ready.rst

   reasons, it is not possible to fix the problem described in this issue, or we are acknowledging that we won’t fix this issue as it’s low priority, and alternative solutions may need to be investigated.
-* Paused: Work started on this issue, however, the priority of this issue decreased, and is now On Hold, potentially until a firmer requirement can be established.
+* On Hold: Work started on this issue, however, the priority of this issue decreased, and is now On Hold, potentially until a firmer requirement can be established.